c0reysc0tt/mybitcoind/README.md

 # mybitcoind
-Dockerfile that builds Bitcoin Core in an Ubuntu 14.04 container
+The Dockerfile builds Bitcoin Core in an Ubuntu 14.04 container.

 NOTES
 ---------------------